Tenancy Charges and Account Management Policy Supplement

 1. Evidence requirements when making decisions about managing accounts

-FACS will consider the following evidence requirements when making decisions about managing accounts.
+DCJ will consider the following evidence requirements when making decisions about managing accounts.

 Reasonable repayment arrangements